 6. She was highly regarded by Clovis I.

 During Genevieve’s lifetime, King Clovis I was building alliances and waging war in order to unite all the territories of Gaul (today known as France).
-He would become known as the first King of the Franks.
+He would become known as the first King of the France.

 By the time Clovis and his wife, Queen Clotilde came to the throne, Genevieve was highly revered.
 Clotilde was a devout Christian herself, and a big supporter of Genevieve, extolling her virtues to Clovis as well as the local population.